addiscent/php-server-mon-sys/README.md

     $ docker-compose up -d

-##### _PHP Server Monitor_ Server Data Update Intervals: Cron
+##### _PHP Server Monitor_ Server History Data Update Intervals: Cron
+The interval at which monitored server histories are updated is determined by a PHP script which is executed periodically.
+The service which executes the script is _Cron_, which is responsible for executing programs on a schedule.
+The task of executing a program periodically is known as a _cron job_.  _Cron_ jobs are specified by creating a file which contains one or more job descriptors.
+This file is known as a _crontab_, (_Cron_ table), file.

-The interval at which monitored server histories are updated is determined by a cron job.
-This cron job is run on-board the PHP-FPM container, and is started automatically when the _Php-Server-Mon-Sys_ system is started, (_docker-compose up -d_).
+In _Php-Server-Mon-Sys_, a _cron job_ which updates server histories data is run on-board the _PHP-FPM_ container.
+This _cron job_ is started automatically when the _Php-Server-Mon-Sys_ system is started, (_docker-compose up -d_).
+The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./src/_ sub-directory).

-The file which contains the job descriptor is named _etc-cron.d-tab-for-phpfpm.txt_, and is located in the home _./src/_ sub-directory.
-It is known as a crontab, (cron table), file.
-Note that this file requires strict permissions attributes, e.g., _mode 600_, and _owner:group_ must be _root:root_.
-Do not change these permissions.
-If these permissions are changed, the cron job will not run, therefore the server histories will not be updated.

-The interval specified in the crontab file determines how often the monitored servers are probed.
+The interval specified in the _crontab_ file determines how frequently the monitored servers are probed.
 The default interval is every 3 minutes.
-You may change the interval, by editing the crontab file, (_etc-cron.d-tab-for-phpfpm.txt_).
+You may change the interval, by editing the _crontab_ file.
 You may use any text editor you wish to edit the file, but editing it requires that it be done using super user (root-level) permission.

-One way of editing the crontab file is by using the following command to open the crontab file in an editor named _nano_:
+One way of editing this _crontab_ file is by using the following command to open the file in an editor named _nano_:

     $ sudo nano ./src/etc-cron.d-tab-for-phpfpm.txt

-After opening the file, note that the default crontab job descriptor looks like this:
+The default job descriptor is as this:

     - */3 * * * * root /usr/bin/php /var/www/public/phpservermon/cron/status.cron.php

-Above, the 3 after the asterisk tells cron to execute the monitored servers' online history update every 3 minutes.
-You may change that number to, e.g., 5 or 15, or whatever, (2 through 59).
-However, if you want the history updated every minute, do not use */1; instead, use * by itself.
+Above, the "/3" after the asterisk tells _Cron_ to execute the monitored servers' online history update every 3 minutes.
+You may change that number to, e.g., "/5" or "/15", or some other number of minutes, 2 through 59.
+If you want the history updated every minute, do not use "*/1"; instead, use "*" by itself, that is, simply delete the "/3".

-After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, cron will automatically detect the crontab change and use the newly specified interval.
+After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, _Cron_ will automatically detect the _crontab_ file change, and use the newly specified interval.

+Aside:  Note that the _crontab_ file _etc-cron.d-tab-for-phpfpm.txt_ requires strict permissions attributes; filemode must be "_mode 600_", and _owner:group_ must be _root:root_.
+Do not change these permissions.
+If these permissions are changed, the _cron job_ will not execute, therefore the server histories will not be updated.

-For more information on Cron, see:
+For more information on _Cron_, see:

   - https://en.wikipedia.org/wiki/Cron